How Long is a Crown Supposed to Last?

 If your teeth are chipped or decaying, you need to call a dentist.
 There are many options today to repair and replace damaged teeth.
 Dental crowns offer a great alternative for people who have serious issues with broken or decayed teeth.
 You can have a beautiful smile.
 And the great thing about dental crowns is that they look natural and blend in with your other teeth.

-Dr. Carl Burton, DMD, PA is a renowned dentist in Greenville, SC.
+Dr. H. Carl Burton Jr, DMD, DMD, PA is a renowned dentist in Greenville, SC.
 He specializes in cosmetic dentistry.
 He can answer any questions you may have about dental crowns and fillings.
 Dr. Burton stays abreast of all developments in the medical field and uses state of the art technology.
 Call today and schedule an appointment for your cosmetic dentistry.